cmry/omesa/README.rst

 ## Acknowledgements

-Part of the work on shed was carried out in the context of the [AMiCA](http://www.amicaproject.be/) (IWT SBO-project 120007) project, funded by the government agency for Innovation by Science and Technology (IWT).
+Part of the work on Omesa was carried out in the context of the [AMiCA](http://www.amicaproject.be/) (IWT SBO-project 120007) project, funded by the government agency for Innovation by Science and Technology (IWT).